“No pain, no gain.”

 According to many of our students, the prep courses are some of the toughest commitments that they’ve ever attempted.
 This is partly because of the large number of skills and knowledge that the courses require you to master, but also because of the nature of post-grad studying.

 “Managing work around the course is intense, and anyone going into it needs to know they must commit a certain number of hours to their studying each week.
-Me and my personal tutor worked on a study plan to fit it all into my very busy life.” – Ben, student at The College of Legal Practice
+Me and my personal tutor worked on a study plan to fit it all into my very busy life.” – Ben, LLM student, passed the SQE with the College

 - The onus to learn is on you

-As part of our prep courses, The College of Legal Practice creates study timetables for our students, and schedules them regular one-to-one catchups with their supervisors to help them structure and improve their studies.
+As part of our prep courses, The College of Legal Practice creates study timetables for each week with clear deadlines, and schedules them regular catch ups with their supervisors to help them structure and improve their studies.
 But ultimately, the student themselves are responsible for keeping up with the courses’ progression and staying on top of their workload.
+If you can stay on track with the timetable you will have a higher chance of success.

 Flexible, remote, and part-time studying offers students a large amount of freedom.
 But, in practice, this isn’t always for everyone.
 Without robust supervision, some people find it tough to remain as organised and proactive as is required to keep on track.
 Similarly, the SQE is not a course you can cram.
 There’s such a large breadth of material that you must work systematically from the start to make sure you can cover everything you need for the exams.
 If you’re looking to successfully qualify as a solicitor via the SQE, you’ll need to be strict with your time, and book out blocks of your day to focus on the course, from the moment you begin.